-Want to get the attention of your local press, but don’t know how?
+Want to get the attention of local news outlets, but don’t know how?
 Stories in your local media are a great way to generate awareness of SCORE, promote local workshops or generate mentor requests and volunteer applications.
 The first step is reaching out to the right media contacts.
-Check out these easy tips on how to build a strong local press list.
+Here's how to build a strong local press list:

 - Most cities have four local TV stations (FOX, CBS, NBC and ABC).
 Be sure to include those local affiliates on your press list.
 You can also include PBS, Univision, Telemundo or independent TV stations if your area has those, as well.